ThemeHow/as-woocommerce-with-owl-carousel/README.md

 ## Installation

-1. Upload ‘as-owl-carousel‘ folder to the ‘/wp-content/plugins/’ directory or Install as a regullar WordPress plugin
+1. Upload ‘as-woocommerce-with-owl-carousel‘ folder to the ‘/wp-content/plugins/’ directory or Install as a regullar WordPress plugin
 2. You will see a options page go to Appearance > As option and create short code.

 ### All credit goes to owl carousel